ArchlyFi/archly-solidly-docs/pages/faq.md

 ## Q: Can I claim rewards from bribes/fees/rebases (distributions) after burning my veArc (through unlocking/merging/burning veArc actions)?

 No. Please be sure to claim any rewards for a veArc before invoking any actions that unlock/merge/burn your veArc.
 Once a veArc has been burned you lose any rewards that were associated to the veArc.

+## Q: How do I whitelist my token?

+Whitelisting is simple and permissionless on Archly on the [Whitelist](https://archly.fi/whitelist) page.
+Just follow the steps below.

+* Paste the token's contract address (0x...) in the textfield
+* Make sure you have enough $Arc to pay `Listing Fee`
+* Click the `WHITELIST` button and complete the transaction
+* Create a pull request to add your token to the respective chain(s) in [Token List](https://github.com/ArchlyFi/token-list/) repository